What do you do when you’re dying to get away but only have a couple days to do so? Plan a staycation!

 The Luiseño Indians christened the area as Temecula deriving the name from their word Temecunga.
 Temet means “sun” and ngna means “place of”.
 Over time, the name has been translated and subject to numerous interpretations, the most popular being “Where the sun breaks through the mist.”

-This little city that you’ve probably never heard of is very likely So Cal’s best kept secret.
+This little city that you’ve probably never heard of is very likely Southern California’s best kept destination secret.
 Rolling hills, wineries, romantic hot air balloon rides and more – Temecula has everything you need for a romantic staycation while avoiding the crowds at the beach or big-name cities.

 Where to Stay in Temecula

 Choosing where to stay is probably the most important part of planning any staycation – after all, even though you’re close to home you still want to feel like you’re a world away, amiright?

 Thank you to Pechanga Casino Resort for hosting our visit to Temecula.
 All opinions are still mine, all mine.